monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Now we can compare the hashes in the text file to those of the file we downloaded.

-If you're using linux you can use the command 'sha256sum --check hashes.txt', we're going to look for the version we downloaded and check to see if everything is 'OK'
+If you're using linux you can use the command `sha256sum --check hashes.txt`, we're going to look for the version we downloaded and check to see if everything is 'OK'

-If you're using windows, please use the command 'Get-Filehash' and then the name of the file you downloaded.
+If you're using windows, please use the command `Get-Filehash` and then the name of the file you downloaded.
 Manually compare this hash to the one in the hashes.txt file

 Now we know, the software that we have is the one intended by the person who signed these hashes!